Dominant vs. Dominated: Concept-Level Generative Collapse in Diffusion Models: Analysis

-In Section~\ref{subsec:dvd}, we hypothesized that DvD stems from the disparity in visual diversity across concepts in training data.
-To directly test this hypothesis, we conduct a controlled experiment where we systematically manipulate the visual diversity of a single concept and measure the resulting dominance in multi-concept generation.
+In \cref{subsec:dvd}, we hypothesized that DvD stems from the visual homogeneity (i.e., limited variation) of concept-specific training images.
+We test this hypothesis through controlled fine-tuning experiments that systematically vary within-concept visual diversity.

-\paragraph{Experimental Setup.} We fine-tune SD 1.4's UNet using DreamBooth~\cite{ruiz2023dreambooth} to learn a new concept token ``dvddog'' from 120 ImageNet~\cite{russakovsky2015imagenet} dog images.
-To systematically control visual diversity, we create six training variants by varying the number of dog breeds: $\mathcal{D}_1, \mathcal{D}_2, \mathcal{D}_4, \mathcal{D}_6, \mathcal{D}_8, \mathcal{D}_{10}$, where the subscript indicates the number of breeds. $\mathcal{D}_1$ uses all 120 images from a single breed (minimal diversity), while $\mathcal{D}_{10}$ uses 12 images from each of 10 breeds (maximal diversity).

-All models are trained for 50 epochs with learning rate $1\times10^{-5}$.
-We use the original model (without fine-tuning) as a baseline for comparison.

-\paragraph{Evaluation.} We construct 50 test prompts pairing ``dvddog'' with diverse concepts across different compositional scenarios: object co-occurrence (e.g., ``a dvddog and a cat''), scene context (e.g., ``a man walking with a dvddog''), and style modifiers (e.g., ``a dvddog in 3d render'').
-For each prompt, we generate 10 images per model variant using different random seeds and compute the dominance score, treating ``dvddog'' as $C_1$.

-\paragraph{Results.} We present two representative examples in \cref{fig:toy_example_combined}.
-In the first example (\cref{fig:toy_example_row1,fig:toy_prompt1_detail}), only $\mathcal{D}_1$ exceeds the DvD Score threshold of 36, while all other variants remain below the threshold with balanced concept generation.
-The second example (\cref{fig:toy_example_row2,fig:toy_prompt2_detail}) shows a more pronounced effect: $\mathcal{D}_1$, $\mathcal{D}_2$, and $\mathcal{D}_4$ all exceed the threshold, demonstrating that even moderate diversity reduction can trigger dominance in certain compositional contexts.
-Across both examples, lower-diversity models exhibit visual outputs where ``dvddog'' dominates the entire scene, with the paired concept either absent or barely visible.
-In contrast, higher-diversity models ($\mathcal{D}_8$, $\mathcal{D}_{10}$, baseline) successfully generate both concepts with balanced presence.

-This controlled experiment directly validates our hypothesis: \emph{visual diversity disparity between concepts is the root cause of DvD}.
-When a concept is learned from limited variations, its representation becomes overfitted to specific visual patterns, causing it to dominate other concepts with higher diversity in multi-concept compositions.
-Additional examples demonstrating this trend across all 50 test prompts are provided in the Appendix.